 Congregational Life Ministries

 Mrs. Cook is providing GriefShare sessions for those grieving the death of a loved one.
-The present GriefShare session starts January 7 and will end March 25, 2014 and can be started at any time.
+The next GriefShare session starts Monday, September 12, 2016 at 6pm.
+GriefShare can be started at any session.
 For more information email

 or call the church office 344-3151.